 What documentation do I need to send in prior to starting my course?

-Proof of prerequisite must be sent to email@example.com in the form of a final report card, transcript, or credit counselling summary.
+Proof of prerequisite must be uploaded to the Student/Parent Portal (Genius) in the form of a final report card, transcript, or credit counselling summary.
 Students are also required to submit a valid piece of government-issued photo identification or student identification upon enrolment.
 Please see the Genius Resources Page for instructional videos on how to upload student documentation.